ds12a/blog/_posts/2022-05-31-An-Infuriatingly-Minuscule-Mistake.md

 }
 ```

 `overlaps` is an array containing $360$ integers. `preOverlap` is an integer.
-The segmentation fault was occuring on the line `overlaps[deg] = preOverlap;`.
+The segmentation fault was occurring on the line `overlaps[deg] = preOverlap;`.
 How could this be? `deg` is clearly less than $360$ so it shouldn't be trying to access memory that it's not supposed to.
 I became so desperate that I changed it to the following:

 ```cpp